I really love snow goggles made by Smith, specifically the I/O series because it’s the smallest among the family.

 What is ChromaPop?

-Simply put, ChromaPop is a new polarized lens technology developed by Smith Optics since 2013.
+Simply put, ChromaPop is a new polarized lens technology developed by Smith Optics in 2013.
 In Smith’s own words, the lens tech can help you see more details and color beyond normal capabilities.
 Compared to traditional goggle lenses, the ChromaPop lens lets you experience enhanced definition and clarity across a greater range of conditions.

 ChromaPop filters two specific wavelengths of light that cause color confusion.
 By doing this the lens delivers greater definition, more natural color, and unmatched clarity to allow you to see more detail.